 One woman wanted to avoid trouble but was determined to cross the picket line.
 Gardaí were standing by, forcibly removing picketers so that she could pass.

 Later unions met with Contract Cleaners Limited, the former employers of the cleaners.
 They sought work for them on other contracts at sufficient daily hours that would allow them to qualify for redundancy compensation and other benefits enjoyed by full-time workers.

 At a time of widespread redundancies, the problems of the vulnerable part-timer is one of the preoccupations of the national trade union movement

-An RTÉ News report by Pat Sweeney broadcast on 28 August 1985.
+An RTÉ News report broadcast on 28 August 1985.
 The reporter is Pat Sweeney.